learn-co-curriculum/cssi-1.3-html-basics/README.md

 HTML allows us to define and label the content of our page.
 All modern browsers have implemented the same specification for how to display content written with html syntax.
 Now, you have control over how content is displayed, by naming the parts in the structure of your document.

 #Personal Webpage Lab
-You are now ready to add html onto your personal webpage lab
+Let's put all this into practice by building a personal webpage
 <a href="https://github.com/learn-co-curriculum/cssi-1.4-html--personal-webpage-lab">Personal Webpage Lab</a>